RealAndrewRen/nanoGPT/README.md

   - Number of training iterations: 4.3k, 10k
 - Evaluation Metrics
   - Coherence, Accuracy, and Relevance
-  - All metrics were measured by manually evaluating responses to the following prompt:  “What are stocks and why should I start trading them?”
+  - All metrics were measured by manually evaluating responses to the following prompt:  “USER: What are stocks and how should i start trading them?”

 ---

 ## 📈 **Results & Key Findings**

+### Summary of Key Findings

 ### Pre-Training Results